 When to see a doctor

-If you experience any of these signs or symptoms, make an appointment with your doctor.
-Thyroid cancer isn't common, so your doctor may investigate other causes of your signs and symptoms first.
+If you experience any signs or symptoms that worry you, make an appointment with your doctor.

 It's not clear what causes thyroid cancer.

 Thyroid cancer occurs when cells in your thyroid undergo genetic changes (mutations).
 The mutations allow the cells to grow and multiply rapidly.
 The cells also lose the ability to die, as normal cells would.
 The accumulating abnormal thyroid cells form a tumor.
-The abnormal cells can invade nearby tissue and can spread throughout the body.
+The abnormal cells can invade nearby tissue and can spread (metastasize) to other parts of the body.